Maxkie1/Personalized_Learning/README.md

 ## Local

-In the local mode the application can be run from the command line.
+In the Local mode the application can be run from the command line.
 For instructions on how to install the application locally, see the [Installation](#installation) section.

 The application can be run with the following arguments:
 ```